OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/vrp/domestic-vrp-consents.md

 If resource has any other Status, the ASPSP must respond with a 400 (Bad Request) and a `UK.OB.Resource.InvalidConsentStatus` error code.

 ### PUT /domestic-vrp-consents/{consentId}
-This endpoint is only used for migration of consent data across Standard versions.
-The ASPSP can choose to implement one or both of the PUT/PATCH endpoints and TPPs should refer to the ASPSP dev portal for information on availability.
+This endpoint is only used for migration of consent data across API Standard versions.
+The ASPSP can choose to implement one or both of the PUT/PATCH endpoints and TPPs should refer to the ASPSP developer portal for information on availability.

 This endpoint should not be used to modify content of an existing consent created on the same version.
-The ASPSP __must__ reject request if it attempts to modify an existing resource which does not require migration to the new format.
+The ASPSP __must__ reject request if a TPP attempts to modify an existing resource which does not require migration to the new format.

 The request body should contain the correct schema for the current version of the API specification with any associated enumeration values that have moved to short code format.
 Values originally supplied in the consent such as account information, control parameters, dates or monetary values __must not__ change and the ASPSP __must__ reject any requests which modify these values.

 Successful submission must return the updated consent resource body.

 ### PATCH /domestic-vrp-consents/{consentId}
 This endpoint is only used for migration of consent data across Standard versions.
-The ASPSP can choose to implement one or both of the PUT/PATCH endpoints and TPPs should refer to the ASPSP dev portal for information on availability.
+The ASPSP can choose to implement one or both of the PUT/PATCH endpoints and TPPs should refer to the ASPSP developer portal for information on availability.

 This endpoint should not be used to modify content of an existing consent created on the same version.
-The ASPSP __must__ reject request if it attempts to modify an existing resource which does not require migration to the new format.
+The ASPSP __must__ reject request if a TPP attempts to modify an existing resource which does not require migration to the new format.

 The request body should contain a partial JSON body containing only the changed schema and any associated enumeration values that have moved to short code format, matching the current API specification.
 Values originally supplied in the consent such as account information, control parameters, dates or monetary values __must not__ change and the ASPSP __must__ reject any requests which modify these values.